- Code ENVS1003

 The expected workload will consist of approximately 130 hours throughout the semester including:

-- Face-to face component which may consist of 2 x 1 hour lectures, 1 x 3 hour practical per week and 1 x 1 hour tutorial per week commencing week 2.
+- Face-to face component which may consist of 2 x 1 hour lectures plus 1 x 3 hour field, discussion and computer-based practical per week.

-- Approximately 59 hours of self directed study which will include preparation for lectures, presentations and other assessment tasks.
+- Approximately 70 hours of self directed study which will include preparation for lectures, practicals and other assessment tasks.

 To be determined